ordina-jworks/ordina-jworks.github.io/_posts/2018-05-17-Craft-Conf.md

   <h1 class="the-toc__heading">Table Of Contents</h1>
     <li><a href="#power-games-for-high-performance-team-culture-psychological-safety-and-ei---richard-kasperowski" title="Power Games for High-performance Team Culture, Psychological Safety, and EI - Richard Kasperowski">Power Games for High-performance Team Culture, Psychological Safety, and EI - Richard Kasperowski</a></li>
+    <li><a href="#perceived-performance-the-only-kind-that-really-matters---eli-fitch" title="Perceived performance: The only kind that really matters - Eli Fitch">Perceived performance: The only kind that really matters - Eli Fitch</a></li>
+    <li><a href="#swarming-scaling-without-a-religious-methodology---dan-north" title="SWARMing: Scaling Without A Religious Methodology - Dan North">SWARMing: Scaling Without A Religious Methodology - Dan North</a></li>
+    <li><a href="#seven-plusminus-two-ways-your-brain-screws-you-up---joseph-pelrine--jasmine-zahno" title="Seven (plus/minus two) ways your brain screws you up - Joseph Pelrine & Jasmine Zahno">Seven (plus/minus two) ways your brain screws you up - Joseph Pelrine & Jasmine Zahno</a></li>
+    <li><a href="#designing-a-high-performing-team---alison-coward" title="Designing a high-performing team - Alison Coward">Designing a high-performing team - Alison Coward</a></li>
+    <li><a href="#estimates-or-noestimates-lets-explore-the-possibilities---woody-zuill" title="Estimates or NoEstimates: Let's explore the possibilities - Woody Zuill">Estimates or NoEstimates: Let's explore the possibilities - Woody Zuill</a></li>
   <ol class="the-toc__list">
   </ol>
 </div>